Meet the researchers

 Professor Nico Voelker(Bio)sensors and Autonomous systems Thermal processing technologies Membrane research and Biofilters

-Nico is the Director of the Melbourne Centre for Nanofabrication where he works with industry on projects involving materials and coating technologies, including membranes and sensors.
-His own research interests include the development of chemo- and biosensors for applications in environmental monitoring, food quality as well as veterinary and human medical diagnostics.
+Nicolas is the Director of the Melbourne Centre for Nanofabrication where he works with industry on projects involving materials and coating technologies, e.g. membranes and sensors.
+He also researches the development of chemo- and biosensors for applications in environmental monitoring, food quality and veterinary and human medical diagnostics.

 Professor Hai VuData visualisation Machine learning Optimisation

 Hai is a Professor and ARC Future Fellow in the area of Intelligent Transport Systems (ITS).
 His research interests include monitoring, modelling, performance evaluation and design of complex networks (e.g. data and transportation networks), stochastic optimisation and control with applications.